NEW HISTORY EXHIBIT

 Curator/Membership Chair: Open

 Swanton is a unique place.
-It has a long history full of traditions from multiple cultures.
+It has a long history full of tradition from multiple cultures.
 We have much to share and learn from each other.
 We welcome interested individuals to join our Society and help us preserve and appreciate this town’s amazing heritage.
 I am proud of this area, and love the unique history of the region.
 I am honored to be a part of the Historical Society.
 We try to serve the community well and keep history alive.

-President
+Jason Barney, President